subin-kim-cv/NVP/README.md

     * Please specify the option `--qscale`, `--crf`, `--framerate` as same with the values in the `compression.ipynb`.

 ## 4. Results
-Reconstructed video results of NVP on UVG-HD, more temporally dynamic vidoes and 4K resolution of temporally long video are available at the following [project page](https://subin-kim-cv.github.io/NVP/).
+Reconstructed video results of NVP on UVG-HD, and other 4K/long/temporally dynamic videos are available at the following [project page](https://subin-kim-cv.github.io/NVP/).

 Our model achieves the following performance on UVG-HD with a single NVIDIA V100 32GB GPU: